rosiepiee/rosiepiee/README.md

 99.9% of the time, I'll be on busy.
 I love making new friends, especially with similar interests but I'm usually on pt to chill with my friends and boyfriend.
 You can send whispers but just know I can be pretty awkward and can miss em at times.
 When I'm afk (I'll be on away) You can still send me em and I'll get em when I'm back! ^_^

-(I don't roleplay as it makes me uncomfortable, pls don't ask)
+(I don't really roleplay as it makes me uncomfortable, pls don't ask)

-Amy Rose, Shuichi Saihara, Gundham Tanaka, and Sonia Nevermind kinnie!!!!
+Amy Rose, Shuichi Saihara, Gundham Tanaka, Sonia Nevermind, and Kokichi Ouma kinnie!!!!

+Saimota, Oumota, Soudam, and Sounia (comfort ship) #1 fan!! huzzah!
+(I know the last one is toxic but it's a comfort ship for me...)

 Don't flirt.. even as a joke pls.....
 I LOVE MY BF!!!!!